Updated: Sep 26

 There are some home remedies that you can use to help alleviate some of the pain but they will be temporary in nature.

+Salt water rinse.
 Use salt water rinses for any cuts or injuries to your mouth.
-Do not use any acidic mouthwash such as listerine or hydrogen peroxide because they can burn the wound.
+Do not use any acidic mouthwash such as Listerine or hydrogen peroxide because they can burn the wound.

 The rest of the conditions usually require the intervention of a medical professional so you should book a consultation appointment with them.
-The genetic diseases and also ill fitting dentures you would not be able to fix at home.
+The genetic diseases and ill fitting dentures are examples of what you would not be able to fix at home.
+Only a dentist can do that for you.